univention/intercom-service/docs/configuration.rst

 .. envvar:: intercom-service/nextcloud/url

    Defines the URL where you can reach *Nextcloud*.
+Set to empty to disable *Nextcloud*.

    .. list-table::
        :header-rows: 1